IxI-Enki/Uebung-syp-002b/README.md

 #### a) *Market analysis*:
   - There are other sites than github etc.
-    > that let's you host your own programs, and even make them playable anline but they are all packed with adverts and you have to comply to their code of conduct etc...
+    > that let's you host your own programs, and even make them playable online but they are all packed with adverts and you have to comply to their code of conduct etc...

 #### b) *Customers*: